xiaounb/go_cli_playbook/task/module1.md

 ## Task 1: Print the environment information
 First, refer to the [Print Go environment information](https://golang.org/cmd/go/#hdr-Print_Go_environment_information) section in the official documentation.

-Then, open an editor application and type in the command for printing the environment information.
+Then, type in the command for printing the environment information.
 In this task, we only need to specify the sub-command after `go`, and do not need to specify any flags after it.

-Lastly, save the content to a file named `module1.txt`.

 ## Task 2: Print the environment information and in JSON format
 By default, `go env` outputs as a shell script on Linux / MacOS and a batch script on Windows.